J35P312/FindSV/README.md

 this script will ask a couple on questions, such as cnvnator path and reference directory path. answer all these questions to finnish the setup.
 The cnvnator install scripts in the internal_scripts folder may be used to intall cnvnator.

+The setup script will atempt to connect the internet to install a couple of softwares (SVDB, TIDDIT), as well as the conda environment(found in the internal_scripts folder).
+If you do not have internet access, you may run

+./setup.sh noinstall

+This setting will allow you to skip those install steps.
+You still need to install these tools manually.

+Nexflow:

+Nextflow is installed through the setup.sh script. and FindSV assumes that nextflow is installed into the FindSV folder.
+If nextflow cannot be installed using the setup.sh script (e.g no internet access), you will need to change the nextflow path in the launch_core_*.sh scripts.

 Restart module
 ============
 for info on how to restart samples analysed by the FindSV- pipeline, type: